lgw2/lgw2.github.io/_teaching/csci246-spring-2023/syllabus.md

 * 1 point: any extra (more than 5) problem set turned in with a score of 50% or more;
-* 1/2 point: any in-class bonus activity or bonus question on a homework completed correctly (these are all marked on D2L under the "bonus" category)
+* 1/2 point: any in-class bonus activity or bonus question on a homework completed correctly (these are all marked in D2L grades under the "bonus" category)
 * 1/4 point: any extra (more than 10) drill completed with a score of 50% or more.